-In order for the Annual Meeting to be conducted, a majority of the outstanding shares of Common Stock as of the Record Date must be present in person or represented by proxy at the Annual Meeting.
+In order for the Annual Meeting to be conducted, a majority of the outstanding shares of Common Stock as of the record date must be present in person or represented by proxy at the Annual Meeting.
 This is referred to as a quorum.

-10. What is the vote required for each proposal and what are my voting choices?
+10. What is the vote required for each proposal and what are my voting choices

-Proposal Vote Required Broker Discretionary Vote Allowed Proposal 1 - Election of four Directors Plurality of votes cast No Proposal 2 - Advisory vote on executive compensation Majority of the shares entitled to vote and present or represented by proxy No Proposal 3 - Ratification of auditors for 2016 Majority of the shares entitled to vote and present or represented by proxy Yes
+Broker Discretionary Proposal Vote Required Vote Allowed Proposal 1 - Election of three Directors Plurality of votes cast No Proposal 2 - Advisory vote on executive Majority of the shares entitled to No compensation vote and present or represented by proxy Proposal 3 - Advisory vote on the frequency of the Majority of the shares entitled to No non- binding shareholder vote on executive vote and present or represented compensation by proxy Proposal 4 - Ratification of Majority of the shares entitled to Yes auditors for 2017 vote and present or represented by proxy

-With respect to Proposal 1, the election of Directors, you may vote FOR ALL, WITHHOLD ALL or FOR ALL Except and indicate any nominee for which you withhold authority to vote.
+With respect to Proposal 1, the election of Directors, you may vote FOR ALL, WITHHOLD ALL or FOR ALL EXCEPT and indicate any nominee for which you withhold authority to vote.
 Directors are elected by a plurality of votes cast by shareholders present in person or represented by proxy at the Annual Meeting, and entitled to vote on the election of Directors.
-With respect to Proposals 2 and 3, (or any other matter to be voted at the Annual Meeting), you may vote FOR, AGAINST or ABSTAIN.
-The approval of the non-binding advisory vote regarding the compensation of our named executive officers (Proposal 2) requires that the votes cast in favor of the proposal exceed the number of votes cast against the proposal.

-The ratification of the appointment by the Audit Committee of Baker Tilly Virchow Krause, LLP (Proposal 3) requires that the votes cast in favor of the ratification exceed the number of votes opposing the ratification.
+With respect to Proposals 2 and 4, (or any other matter to be voted at the Annual Meeting), you may vote FOR, AGAINST or ABSTAIN.
+With respect to Proposal 3, you may vote for 1 year, 2 years, 3 years or ABSTAIN.
+The approval of the non-binding advisory vote regarding the compensation of our named executive officers and the frequency of that vote (Proposals 2 and 3) requires that the votes cast in favor of the proposal exceed the number of votes cast against the proposal.
+The ratification of the appointment by the Audit Committee of Baker Tilly Virchow Krause, LLP (Proposal 4) requires that the votes cast in favor of the ratification exceed the number of votes opposing the ratification.

-11. How does the Board recommend that I vote?
+11. How does the Board recommend I vote?

-The Board recommends that you vote:
+The Board of Directors recommends that you vote:

-- FOR the election of the four Directors nominated by the Board and named in this Proxy Statement; - FOR the approval, on a non-binding advisory basis, of the compensation of our named executive officers; and - FOR the ratification of the appointment of Baker Tilly Virchow Krause, LLP our independent registered public accounting firm for the fiscal year ending December 31, 2016.
+- FOR the election of the three directors nominated by the Board and named in this Proxy Statement; - FOR the approval, on a non-binding advisory basis, of the compensation of our named executive officers; and - FOR the approval, on a non-binding advisory basis, of a one-year frequency for the non-binding vote regarding approval of the compensation of our named executive officers; and - FOR the ratification of the appointment of Baker Tilly Virchow Krause, LLP our independent registered public accounting firm for the fiscal year ending December 31, 2017. of the vote on named executive officer compensation or the ratification of the appointment of Baker Tilly Virchow Krause, LLP.